turingschool/mod-0-project-be/final_prep/README.md

     + As a way to track and access relevant contact information as it relates to Turing
     + As a place to track and share resources I come across
     + As a blog to help me review and remember new or important concepts as I learn them
   - That's a lot of things, I know.
-I'll provide a glimpse into how this works for me further below.
+[I'll provide a glimpse into how this works for me in the short video below.](#below-is-a-short-video-that-shows-how-i-use-notion-for-turing)
 2. [**Rocketbooks**](https://getrocketbook.com/)
   - Rocketbooks are reusable notebooks.
 You can write and erase as many times as you want on its pages, and each page is able to be uploaded or sent to a location or recipient of your choice.
 The scanning system itself can act as a table of contents of sorts.
 I also purchased some of their index cards, but later realized this was a waste of money when I found...
 3. [**Cardless**](https://apps.apple.com/us/app/cardless-future-of-credit/id1532270655)